GroovyRoom/Pet_Haven/README.md

 ## Team Effort Breakdown

 > **Chang Suk Lee**
-> Worked on developing webpage for the project and implementing user authenticiation feature.
-> Implemented Chat feature.

 * All major UI will be implemented.
 * User will be able to send friend request to other user.